spajak/cef-pdf/README.md

 ### Usage:

-    cef-pdf [options] [input] [output]
+    cef-pdf [options] [--url=<input>] [output]

     Options:
       --help -h          This help screen.
+      --url=<input>      URL to load, may be http, file, data, anything supported by Chromium.
+                         If omitted standard input is read.
-    --paper-size=<size>  Size (format) of the paper: A3, B2..
-Default is A4.
+      --size=<size>      Size (format) of the paper: A3, B2.. or custom <width>x<height> in mm.
+                         A4 is the default.
+      --list-sizes       Show all defined page sizes.
       --landscape        Wheather to print with a landscape page orientation.
                          Default is portrait

-Input:

-    URL to load, may be http, file, data, anything supported by Chrome.
-    Special url stdin:// scheme is used for inputing html from standard input.
-Default is stdin://get
+      --margin=<margin>  Paper margins in mm (much like CSS margin but without units) If omitted default margin is applied.

     Output:

-    PDF file name.
-Standard output is not supported.
-Defaults to output.pdf
+      PDF file name to create.
+Default is output.pdf

 ### Installation

-`cef-pdf` should compile with cmake/ninja on Windows.
-Linux and OS X needs some work (contributors welcome)
+[CEF build](https://cefbuilds.com/) files must be placed in cef/ subdirectory. `cef-pdf` should compile with cmake/ninja on Windows.
+Linux and OS X needs some work (contributors welcome).

 ### TODO